-- (a) Shallow placement of nitrification trenches shall be utilized where soil depth, depth to seasonally high water table, or depth to restrictive horizons prevents the placement of conventional nitrification lines.
-Shallow trenches shall be designed and constructed to provide at least one foot of separation between the trench bottom and the uppermost elevation of the seasonally high water table, restrictive horizons, and rock. - (b) Alternating dual field nitrification systems may be utilized where soils are limited by high clogging potentials (soil groups III and IV) and where the potential for malfunction and need for immediate repair is required.
+- (a) Shallow placement of nitrification trenches shall be utilized where insufficient depth to seasonally high, or perched, water table or where insufficient soil depth prevents the placement of conventional nitrification lines in accordance with this section.
+Shallow trenches shall be designed and constructed to provide at least one foot of natural soil separation between the trench bottom and the uppermost elevation of the seasonally high, or perched, water table, and rock. - (b) Alternating dual field nitrification systems may be utilized where soils are limited by high clogging potentials (soil groups III and IV) and where the potential for malfunction and need for immediate repair is required.
 Alternating dual field nitrification systems shall be designed with two complete nitrification fields, each sized a minimum of 75 percent of the total area required for a single field and separated by an effluent flow diversion valve.
 The diversion valve shall be constructed to resist 500 pounds crushing strength, structurally sound, and shall be resistant to corrosion.
-Valves placed below ground level shall be provided with a valve box and suitable valve stem so that it may be operated from the ground surface.

-(c) Modified nitrification lines, including large diameter pipe (greater than four inches I.D.), specially designed porous block systems, V-type nitrification trenches, shall be approved on a site-specific basis by the local health department.
+Valves placed below ground level shall be provided with a valve box and suitable valve stem so that it may be operated from the ground surface. - (c) Modified nitrification lines, including large diameter pipe (greater than four inches I.D.), specially designed porous block systems, V-type nitrification trenches, shall be approved on a site-specific basis by the local health department.